ornladios/ADIOS2/docs/user_guide/source/components/engine.rst

 Engine functionality works around two concepts from the application point-of-view:

-1. Self-describing variables are published and consumed in "steps" in either "File" mode (all steps are available) or "Streaming" mode (steps are available are they are produced).
+1. Self-describing variables are published and consumed in "steps" in either "File" random-access (all steps are available) or "Streaming" (steps are available as they are produced in a step-by-step fashion).
 2. Self-describing variables are published and consumed using a "sync" or "deferred" (lazy evaluation) policy.

 .. caution::